ihmeuw/covid-model-deaths/README.md

 ### Setup.

-To get setup to run the deaths model, do the following, get on the cluster in a qlogin and do the following:
+To get setup to run the deaths model get on the cluster in a qlogin and do the following:

 ```
 > git clone https://stash.ihme.washington.edu/scm/cvd19/covid-model-deaths.git